-The special sequence @fqrn@ in the CVMFS_SERVER_URL string is replaced by fully qualified repository name (atlas.cern.ch, cms.cern.ch, ...).
+The special sequence @fqrn@ in the CVMFS_SERVER_URL string is replaced by fully qualified repository name (atlas.cern.cn, cms.cern.ch, ...).
 That allows to use the same parameter for many repositories hosted under the same domain.
-For instance, http://cvmfs-stratum-one.cern.ch/cvmfs/@fqrn@ can resolve to http://cvmfs-stratum-one.cern.ch/cvmfs/atlas.cern.ch, http://cvmfs-stratum-one.cern.ch/cvmfs/cms.cern.ch, and so on depending on the repository that is being mounted.
-The same works for the sequence @org@ which is replaced by the unqualified repository name (atlas, cms, ...).
+For instance, http://cvmfs-stratum-one.cern.ch/cvmfs/@fqrn@ can resolve to same by the unqualified repository name (atlas, cms, ...).